Filipey/dsmeta/README.md

 # The server gonna run on the port:8080
 ```

-### After run the backend and the frontend, you gonna see algo similar to this
+### After run the backend and the frontend, you gonna see something similar to this

 ![Entire screen](/img/fullScreen.png)